faridhakanda/faridhakanda/README.md

 ### Hi there 👋, Welcome to my Github page!
-I'm Farid, computer programmer and full stack developer living in Mymensingh, Bangladesh.
+I'm Farid, computer programmer and full stack developer interested with data science and machine learning living in Mymensingh, Bangladesh.

 - 🔭 I’m currently working on Django, Next.js and PostgreSQL